About arc42

 8.6.
 Persistence Layer

 Each database is accessed exclusively by its owning service.
-This design decision ensures:
+This design decision ensures data consistency, security, and separation of concerns.

 8.7.
 Error Handling